 Facing Retaliation in the Workplace?

 We see it time and time again.
 An employee makes a complaint to his or her employer about some kind of illegal action.
 Maybe an employee brings a complaint about discrimination in the workplace.
 Perhaps an employee is suffering from sexual harassment.
-Unfortunately, instead of investigating the complaint and doing something about it, the employer fires the employee who makes the complaint.
-Retaliating against an employee for reporting illegal conduct to his or her employer is illegal under a number of state and federal laws.
+Unfortunately, instead of investigating the complaint and doing something about it, the employer turns on the employee who makes the complaint, perhaps even firing the employee.
+Retaliating against an employee for reporting illegal conduct to his or her employer is illegal.

 We often bring retaliation claims along with discrimination, sexual harassment or other claims against an employer.
 In order to win a retaliation claim, it will be necessary to prove that you suffered some kind of adverse action as a result of the complaint, whether it was termination, demotion or another action.